-Golden, fluffy pancake with crispy edges?
-Yes, that’s what you’ll get with Finnish Oven-Baked Pancake!
+Golden, fluffy pancakes with crispy edges?
+Yes, that’s what you’ll get with Finnish Baked Pancakes!
 Serve with jam or some fresh fruits, and you’re all set for your next snack or dessert!

 (*This post contains some affiliate links)

 Yep, you read that right.

 Pancakes in the Nordics are not prepared for breakfast — they are served for snacks or dessert.

 But I digress; it really doesn’t matter what time of the day you eat these Finnish pancakes.
 Since they’re so easy to prepare, you can pretty much have everything served while still sipping your first mug of coffee.

 Still not sure if you can bake pancakes in the oven?

 Well, this is the best time to try it yourself!

 You can serve these baked pancakes with fresh fruits, jam, or a combination.

 Or just sprinkle some powdered sugar on top of these Finnish pancakes.
 Trust me; it will always be DELICIOUS.